exgolden/monitoringVPS/README.md

 1. Node Simplified may have an error on Disk Total
 2. Container monitoring currently on development
 3. Only Grafana service is accesibñe to general public
+4. Should i add user: "1001" to grafana? i think this is for security reasons